bitsteller/witica/doc/source.md

 ### The item id
 The id of an item is the full path to any file belonging to the item before the characters "@" or ".".
 All files that have the same filename up to "@" or "." belong to the same item.
 The item id is case insensitive.
 "MyItem" and "myitem" refers to the same item.
 It is recommended to write all item ids in lower case.

+**Note**: Item ids cannot start with "meta/" and my not contain any line breaks.

 ## Item metadata
 The metadata of an item is taken from exactly one file belonging to the item, called the item file.
 The item file is the file that exists and comes first in the following list